A rare greenhouse with no connection to Italy!

 A red point shows your location.
 Start exploring by clicking the blue points of places and items related to the red point

 Access is via King George VI Memorial Park, via level footpath and across grass; some slopes and uneven ground towards the entrance of Glasshouse.
-Glasshouse interior is not wheelchair-accessible, but surrounding gardens and café area are.
+Glasshouse interior is not wheelchair-accessible, but surrounding gardens are.
 Nearest public accessible (RADAR) toilets are in King George VI Memorial Park, along cliff-side.
 Nearest parking is along the roads adjacent to the park- Dumpton Park Drive, Montefiore Avenue, Avebury Avenue and Wickham Avenue.
 Assistance Dogs allowed.